 “If a dog is aggressive towards other dogs, doesn’t that mean they will be aggressive to humans too?”

 Not at all.
 Dogs know the difference between humans and their own species, and put us in two very different categories.
 A dog who is well socialized to people may be terrified of other dogs, and vice versa.
 There are many dogs who can’t be trusted around other dogs, but who are the most loving, loyal, and tolerant pets.

 “Don’t pit bulls have locking jaws?”

-This silly myth has been plaguing pit bulls for decades!
-Pit bull jaws are no different from other dogs.
-There is no locking mechanism.
+This silly myth has been plaguing pit bulls for decades, but pit bull jaws are no different from other dogs – there is no locking mechanism.
 They don’t even have the strongest bite of all dog breeds.
-However, they are powerful dogs with terrier tenacity, which means they do grab and hold – a skill that is most often directed towards their favorite tug toy!
+However, they are powerful dogs with terrier tenacity, which means they do often grab and hold – a skill that is most often directed towards their favorite tug toy!

 “Pit bulls are unpredictable and could turn on you at any moment!”

 Nonsense!
 Pit bulls are dogs.
 No dog, regardless of the breed, goes from happy family pet to Cujo in an instant.
 There are always warning signs, and there is always a cause.
 Learn what a scared or anxious dog looks like, and make sure that children are always supervised around animals, no matter how small.
 It is extremely dangerous to believe that only big, scary looking dogs will bite, when all dogs can and will bite if they are scared enough or in pain.

 “Well then, how come you’re always hearing about vicious pit bull attacks on the news?”